 19. And going on a little from there, he saw James the son of Zebedee and John his brother as they were mending the nets in the boat,

 ¶21.
-And they went into Capernaum, and immediately, on the Sabbath, he entered the synagogue and taught.
+And they entered Capernaum, and immediately, on the Sabbath, he went into the synagogue and taught.

 22. And they were astonished at his teaching, for he was teaching them as one having authority, and not as the scribes.